 Always start your day by imagining a white light surrounding you to give you boundaries and protection.

-Anam Cara Care is another option offering Goof Grief Support .... listening.
+Anam Cara Care Centre is another option offering Good Grief Support .... listening.

 Other people usually want you to be 'over it and moving on' what ever that means.... it is unhelpful.

 In the telling of the story the grieving person is processing what has happened, coming to terms with it, getting it 'out of their body and out of their mind' and it is heart and soul healing work taking place.